jeeberhardt/mobius/docs/source/non_standard.rst

 only consists of standard amino acids.
 The Tanimoto score between the target and the lead sequence is about 0.394.
 Using this as our starting point, we'll generate a seed library comprising 96 sequences.
-These sequences are obtained by applying the alanine and homolog scanning methods.
+These sequences are obtained by applying the homolog scanning method.
+To help the optimization process, we'll also include the non-standard amino acids in the seed library.

 .. code-block:: python